dbrg77/plate_scATAC-seq/README.md

 # A rapid and robust plate-based single cell ATAC-seq (scATAC-seq) method
 This repository contains codes for processing and analysing scATAC-seq data for our manuscript.
-Click [here](https://www.biorxiv.org/content/early/2018/10/11/309831) to read the preprint on bioarxiv.
+Click [here](https://www.nature.com/articles/s41467-018-07771-0) to read our paper published in Nature Communications.

 ## Why bother?
 What's the point of this method?